SamyZog/e-shop-demo/README.md

 <h2 id="motivation">Motivation</h2>

 I made this demo to have hands-on practical experience with React state management, React Router, using hooks and custom hooks, context API and data fetching.

-<h2 id="dev-phase">Development phase</h2>
+<h2 id="challenges">Challenges</h2>

-N.B: the /checkout, /favorites, /contact and /product/:id routes are not yet finished.

 I used the Fake Store API to get placeholder items for the demo.